github/codeql/docs/codeql/codeql-cli/analyzing-databases-with-the-codeql-cli.rst

 based on certain metadata properties.
 The standard CodeQL packs have metadata that specify the location of the query suites used by code scanning, so the CodeQL CLI knows where to find these suite files automatically, and you don't have to specify the full path on the command line.
-For more information, see ":ref:`About CodeQL packs <standard-ql-packs>`."
+For more information, see ":ref:`About CodeQL packs <standard-codeql-packs>`."

 The standard query suites are stored at the following paths in the CodeQL repository::